-Find out why I love England, as always there are several reasons to fall in love with tho island, but there are also a few things I dislike.
+Find out why I love England, as always there are several reasons to fall in love with the island, but there are also a few things I dislike.
 But let´s start with the positive things.
 I love England because:

 - They speak British English.
 Though this accent sounds really nice, it sometimes is hard to understand.

-I don´t want to say I say I disliked it but I am always wondering when I see English women dressed.
-No matter how cold it is English people will make you feel you are in the Caribbean.
+I don´t want to say I disliked it, but I wonder when I see English women dressed.
+No matter how cold it is, English people will make you feel you are in the Caribbean.

 Who is also such an England fan as I am?
 Leave your comment and tell us about your England experiences.